We have information you must know before you buy the A4.

 We will not spam you, and will never sell your email.

-The Audi A4 is a premium compact sedan with a brilliant venerable 2.0-liter turbocharged engine, smooth ride, and classy interior, including standard leather upholstery, automatic climate control, and available features found on larger luxury cars.
+The Audi A4 is a premium compact sedan with a brilliant, venerable 2.0-liter four-cylinder turbocharged engine and a smooth ride.
+Its classy interior comes standard with leather upholstery, automatic climate control, and other premium features.
 Front-wheel drive with a CVT transmission is standard, while quattro all-wheel-drive with a Tiptronic 8-speed automatic transmission is available.

-2013 Audi A4 competitors include the BMW 3 Series, Mercedes-Benz C-Class, Lexus IS, Acura ILX, Infiniti G, Cadillac ATS, Buick Regal and Hyundai Sonata.
-The S4 occupies something of a niche, as many of its competitors are either dated or more expensive.
+2014 Audi A4 competitors include the BMW 3 Series, Mercedes-Benz C-Class, Lexus IS, Infiniti G, Cadillac ATS, Buick Regal, and Hyundai Sonata.
 The A4 does well against its competition in the areas of fuel economy and passenger room, and is superior in all-weather capability.
+Audi S4 occupies a niche, as many of its competitors are either dated or more expensive.

-The A4 styling is clean but not dynamic.
-The 2013 A4 gets a new grille that's more angled in the upper corners, dynamic new hood lines, new bumpers with angular air inlets, and sleek headlamps with LED daytime running lights.
-Optional lighting includes halogen cornering lamps added to the adaptive system, and LED taillights.
-New wheel designs, from 17 to 19 inches, are also available.
+The styling of the A4 is clean but not dynamic.
+The grille is more angled in the upper corners, complemented by dynamic hood lines, bumpers with angular air inlets, and sleek headlamps with LED daytime running lights.
+Optional lighting includes halogen cornering lamps as part of the adaptive system, and LED taillights.

 The cabin features a lot of controls, all easy to reach.
-The seats are excellent, with Nappa leather standard.
-New trim on the dash for 2013 includes more chrome than before, with inlays in aluminum, walnut, ash, or oak.
+Seats are excellent, with Nappa leather standard.
+Dashboard trim includes more chrome than in earlier A4s, with inlays in aluminum, walnut, ash, or oak.
 It's unlikely you'll find a more appealing interior at the A4's base price.

-The rear seat offers 35.2 inches of legroom, about average against its competition: same as the BMW 3 Series.
+The rear seat offers 35.2 inches of legroom, which is comparable to the A4's top competitor: the BMW 3 Series.
 Trunk space is 12.4 cubic feet, about the same as the 3 Series.

 On the road, smooth or bumpy, the A4 is solid, firm and stable.
-It's easy and enjoyable to drive, and rides like a larger car.
+Easy and enjoyable to drive, it rides like a larger car.

-The A4 quattro is very adept in snow and rain, at the top of its class of models with all-wheel drive, where it performs favorably against the BMW 328iX, Mercedes-Benz C300 4Matic, and Lexus IS250 AWD.
-Audi has been at the all-wheel drive game longer than them and has a winning rallying heritage, racing over unpaved roads.
-With front-wheel drive, the A4's cornering is not as precise as a rear-wheel-drive BMW 3 Series.
+The A4 quattro is very adept in snow and rain, at the top of its class of models with all-wheel drive, where it performs favorably against the BMW 328iX, Mercedes-Benz C300 4Matic, and Lexus IS 250 AWD.
+Audi has specialized in all-wheel drive longer than those rivals and has a winning rallying heritage, racing over unpaved roads.
+With front-wheel drive rather than quattro, the A4's cornering is not as precise as a rear-wheel-drive BMW 3 Series.
+We recommend quattro.

 Audi's 2.0-liter turbocharged engine is silky smooth and the torque range is exceptionally broad, so there's responsive acceleration at any time.
-All A4s come with this engine.
+All 2014 Audi A4s come with this engine.

 The Tiptronic 8-speed automatic is a brilliant transmission, fast-shifting and obedient, with rev-matching downshifting.
 Opting for the 6-speed manual gearbox, however, turns an A4 quattro into a sporty sedan.
 Shifting is precise and pleasurable, the clutch is easy, and the redline is way up there at about 6500 rpm.
 We loved it.

 The high-performance Audi S4 features a 333-horsepower supercharged V6, quattro all-wheel drive, and sport suspension.
-The S4 looks different than the A4, with its own grille, along with a front splitter, rear diffuser, and unique exhaust.
+S4 looks different than A4, with its own grille, along with a front splitter, rear diffuser, and unique exhaust.
 It's got a special interior, including well-bolstered seats in Alcantara leather with contrast stitching.
-New interior options for 2013 include a flat-bottomed three-spoke steering wheel, high-gloss piano black trim with stainless steel mesh inlays, and Nappa leather.
+Interior options include a flat-bottomed three-spoke steering wheel, high-gloss piano black trim with stainless steel mesh inlays, and Nappa leather.

-Every A4 uses the 2.0-liter turbocharged engine, with three transmissions to choose from: an 8-speed continuously variable transmission, a 6-speed manual, or an 8-speed Tiptronic automatic.
+Every 2014 Audi A4 uses the 2.0-liter turbocharged engine, with three transmissions to choose from: an 8-speed continuously variable transmission, a 6-speed manual, or an 8-speed Tiptronic automatic.
 Front-wheel-drive models only come with the CVT.
-Three trim levels are available: Premium, Premium Plus, Prestige.
+Three trim levels are available: Premium, Premium Plus, and Prestige.

-Premium comes standard with leather upholstery, power sunroof, single-zone automatic climate control, eight-way power front seats, sound system with XM radio and single CD, power windows and locks, halogen headlamps, and 17-inch wheels with all-season tires.
-A4 Premium comes with FWD CVT ($32,500), quattro 6-speed manual ($33,400), and quattro 8-speed Tiptronic ($34,600).
+Audi A4 Premium comes standard with leather upholstery, power sunroof, single-zone automatic climate control, eight-way power front seats, sound system with XM radio and single CD, power windows and locks, halogen headlamps, 17-inch wheels with all-season tires, Convenience package.
+The A4 Premium comes with FWD CVT ($33,800), quattro 6-speed manual ($34,700), and quattro 8-speed Tiptronic ($35,900).
+Split-folding rear seats are available for A4 Premium as part of the Cold Weather package.

-Premium Plus FWD CVT ($36,700) upgrades with heated front seats with memory, heated mirrors, split-folding rear seat, three-zone climate control, Audi music interface with iPod cable, xenon headlamps with LED daytime running lights and taillights, and 18-inch wheels with wider all-season tires.
-Premium Plus is also available as an A4 quattro with 6-speed manual ($900) or an A4 quattro with Tiptronic ($2100).
+Premium Plus FWD CVT ($37,300) upgrades with heated front seats with memory, heated mirrors, split-folding rear seat, three-zone climate control, Audi music interface with iPod cable, xenon headlamps with LED daytime running lights and taillights, and 18-inch wheels with wider all-season tires.
+Added for 2014 are an S line exterior and an advanced key.
+Premium Plus is also available as an A4 quattro with 6-speed manual ($38,200) or an A4 quattro with Tiptronic ($39,400).

-Audi S4 uses a 3.6-liter V6 with quattro, and either a 6-speed manual ($47,600) or 7-speed S tronic transmission ($49,000).
-S4 starts with Premium Plus trim, but also includes Alcantara leather, 12-way power driver seat, sport suspension and brakes, and 18-inch wheels with summer tires.
+Audi's S4 uses a 3.6-liter V6 with quattro, and either a 6-speed manual ($48,100) or 7-speed S tronic transmission ($49,500).
+S4 starts with Premium Plus trim, but includes Alcantara leather, 12-way power driver seat, sport suspension and brakes, and 18-inch wheels with summer tires.
+Audi drive select has been added for 2014.

 Safety equipment on all A4 and S4 models includes eight airbags, electronic stability control with anti-lock brakes and hydraulic brake assist, crash sensor activation, child door locks and LATCH seat system, and tire pressure monitor.
 Available all-wheel drive improves handling stability in slippery conditions.
 An optional rearview camera can help the driver spot a child behind the car when backing up.
 Rear side-impact airbags can help protect outboard rear-seat passengers in a side impact.

-The grille on the 2013 model is downsized at the edges, backing away from its in-your-face attitude (that is so 2009).
-There's more apparent modernization at the headlamps for 2013, which are well done, sleek and small in the broad face of the car.
+Downsized at the edges, the grille backs away from its in-your-face attitude.
+There's more apparent modernization at the current headlamps, which are well done, sleek and small in the broad face of the car.
 In fact, they're smaller than the black air intakes at the bottom of the clean invisible bumper.
 The LED daytime running lights are thin lines around two-thirds of the perimeter of the lamps, and look very cool.

 With such a large grille to deal with, a wide horizontal swath across it (part of the bumper) is solid, but it still seems like there are a lot of horizontal ribs in the face of the car.
 Black bars in the grille of the S4 help this.